vaibhav0000patel/DL-Melanoma-Detection-using-Attention-Maps/README.md

 To set up and run the experiment, follow these instructions:

-1. Initially, obtain the dataset, necessary for the experiment.
+1. Initially, obtain the dataset using `skin_lesion_imgs_augmentation.ipynb`, necessary for the experiment.

-2. Compile all code cells, except for the final one.
+2. Compile all code cells in `Melanoma_detection_main_code.ipynb`, except for the final one.

-2. In the last code cell, define the following parameters:
+3. In the last code cell, define the following parameters:

    - `data_dir`: Specify the path to your dataset.